 Henrico’s erosion and sediment control program focuses primarily on construction activities.
-Erosion resulting from these activities can be 200 times greater than the amount of erosion generated from cropland and 2,000 times greater than that naturally occurring in woodlands.
+Erosion resulting from these activities can be 200 times greater than the amount of erosion generated from grassland and 2,000 times greater than that naturally occurring in woodlands.

 Why is erosion and sediment a problem?